How to apply

 In exceptional circumstances trainees may receive a higher bursary than their degree class would otherwise allow.
 This allows the scheme to take account of, for example, trainees with a 2:2 and a PhD or proven exceptional subject knowledge gained from another career.
 For more information on bursaries and funding please click here.

 In addition to bursaries, trainees may also be eligible to apply for a student loan, maintenance grant and/or maintenance loan.
 For further details please visit the Student Loans Company website.

 Information and Guidance

-If you have any queries about making an application for either a SCITT or a School Direct placement, or would like to have an initial conversation about the course and its suitability, then please do not hesitate to contact Jo Fogg, our Course Administrator, on 020 3740 1808 Option 4 or email@example.com.
+If you have any queries about making an application for either a SCITT or a School Direct placement, or would like to have an initial conversation about the course and its suitability, then please do not hesitate to contact our Course Administrator, on 020 3740 1808 Option 1 or email firstname.lastname@example.org.